psyklopp/AdityaBhardwaj-dev/content/links.md

 Here I will share the links of my other social media profiles or online presence.

+The primary one being [Dezible](https://dezible.com), my new website where I plan to include articles geared towards a certification.
+My main focus is Blue-team i.e. Defensive security.

-I normally post on YouTube but here's my Soundcloud page: [Psyklopp - Soundcloud](https://soundcloud.com/psyklopp)
+I also DJ sometimes and normally post my mixes on YouTube but here's my Soundcloud page: [Psyklopp - Soundcloud](https://soundcloud.com/psyklopp)

 ## My latest mix!